Last updated: 18 May 2026

 | Site | Parent Company | Status | Date Blocked | |---|---|---|---| | Pornhub | Aylo | Blocked | March 9, 2026 | | RedTube | Aylo | Blocked | March 9, 2026 | | YouPorn | Aylo | Blocked | March 9, 2026 | | Tube8 | Aylo | Blocked | March 9, 2026 | | Brazzers | Aylo | Blocked | March 9, 2026 | | Reality Kings | Aylo | Blocked | March 9, 2026 | | Mofos | Aylo | Blocked | March 9, 2026 | | Digital Playground | Aylo | Blocked | March 9, 2026 | | Sean Cody | Aylo | Blocked | March 9, 2026 | | Men.com | Aylo | Blocked | March 9, 2026 |

 All of these are owned by Aylo (formerly MindGeek).
 Their block is a deliberate protest against the laws — the same strategy they used in Texas and other US states.
 The block page includes a message urging Australians to contact their representatives.
+For the full story of why Pornhub chose to block and how to fix it, see Pornhub Blocked in Australia — What Happened and How to Fix It.
+For a step-by-step unblocking guide, see How to Unblock Pornhub in Australia.

 Sites That Implemented Age Verification